annaboodle/PegaAPI-Connect/Readme.md

 ![ScreenShot](screenshots/test-event.png)

 Create a new event template based on the Amazon Connect event that triggers your Lambda.
-It may be helpful to add a console.log to your lambda function to log the event, trigger the function with Amazon Connect, then review the AWS Lambda logs in Monitoring > View logs in Cloudwatch.
+It may be helpful to add a console.log to your lambda function to log the event, trigger the function with Amazon Connect, then review the AWS Lambda logs in **Monitoring > View logs in Cloudwatch**.
 Copy the JSON structure of an event sent from Amazon Connect and use this to create your test event.

 It should looks something like the following: